evaera/roblox-lua-promise/lib/Usage.md

 ::: warning
 If you cancel a Promise immediately after creating it without yielding in between, the fate of the Promise is dependent on if the Promise handler yields or not.
 If the Promise handler resolves without yielding, then the Promise will already be settled by the time you are able to cancel it, thus any consumers of the Promise will have already been called and cancellation is not possible.

 If the Promise does yield, then cancelling it immediately *will* prevent its resolution.
-This is always the case when using `Promise.async`/`Promise.spawn`.
+This is always the case when using `Promise.async`.
 :::

 Attempting to cancel an already-settled Promise is ignored.